 Kristal would go on to successfully secure three grants, totaling $5.5 million, directly related to the research project for which he had received the Fund to Sustain Research Excellence award.
 In January, Kristal joined BWH’s Division of Sleep and Circadian Disorders, and his research efforts, which include investigations to pinpoint biomarkers of future risk of breast cancer and diabetes as well as bioinformatics analyses of large datasets, continue today.

-The FSRE has awarded almost $6 million in interim support to 95 investigators since it was created in 2007 by Thomas Kupper, MD, chair of Dermatology, who established the FSRE with funding from the hospital, the BRI and the Department of Medicine during his tenure as founding director of the BRI.
+The FSRE has awarded more than $7.75 million in interim support to 127 investigators since it was created in 2007 by Thomas Kupper, MD, chair of Dermatology, who established the FSRE with funding from the hospital, the BRI and the Department of Medicine during his tenure as founding director of the BRI.
 The fund is intended to provide bridge support to sustain research projects that are likely to receive federal funding in the future.
-The BRI estimates that investigators funded through this mechanism have gone on to secure approximately $213 million in NIH funds – an impressive return on investment.
+The BRI estimates that investigators funded through this mechanism have gone on to secure more than $309 million in NIH funds – an impressive return on investment.

 “The Fund to Sustain Research Excellence is a concrete demonstration of BWH’s commitment to research, supporting investigators and maintaining the high quality of research that’s done at our institution,” said Kupper.
 “Our goal is to support investigators as they do cutting edge work, and the fund has done that for dozens of investigators who have gone on to successfully apply for federal funding.”

 Three times a year, a committee meets to review applications and makes recommendations to the BRI executive committee.
-Robert Fuhlbrigge, MD, PhD, vice chair for research in BWH’s Department of Dermatology, has chaired the committee since its inception.
+Robert Fuhlbrigge, MD, PhD, vice chair for research in BWH’s Department of Dermatology, previously chaired the committee.

 “Service on the FSRE review committee has been one of the most rewarding opportunities I have participated in at BWH,” said Fuhlbrigge.
 “This program has had tremendous impact at a time of great stress in the funding structure of medical science, helping outstanding investigators from across BWH to remain committed to their ideals and achieve success.”